WillRWhite/GitHub-Notes/VSCode.md

+### Using GitHub with VSCode

-Senario 1 - Existing folder on local machine containing project
+Senario 1 - Existing folder on local machine containing project but Git is not initilised:

-Go to Git icon and select "initilise Repository".
+* Go to Git icon and select "initilise Repository".
 This will create a .git configuration sub-folder

-stage/commit = First commit
+* stage/commit = First commit

-Then publish and you should get choices of where you can publish assuming you are connected to some repos
+* Then publish and you should get choices of where you can publish assuming you are connected to some repos

-Verify that items have indeed been published
+* Verify that items have indeed been published